Chapter 19:

 Sahaela had given the signal, only one of the buildings had hostages held within and so Midori and Rune set out for their part of the operation.

-The conjured mist hung heavy to the ground masking their movement until it was too late.
+The conjured mist clung to the ground like a pesky spiderweb, masking their movement until it was too late.

-Taking out the guards was simple enough since the quartet guarding the captives had been reduced to a duo, the other two heading toward a slate coloured tent near the port.
+Taking out the guards was simple enough since the original four guarding the captives had been reduced to simple a duo, the other two heading toward a slate coloured tent near the port as some commotion happened there.
+She hoped that everything was okay with the three playing decoy.

 Rune moved with such speed that he was behind them before they could even register his presence, and with similar speed grabbed their heads smacking them both together with an almost comedic bonk sound.